 Therefore, you should not interrupt this phase.
-Otherwise, it will take much longer and more effort to adjust your body to tap into fat for energy.
+Otherwise, adjusting your body to tap into fat for energy will take much longer and more effort.

-Eventually, you want to provide yourself clarification to what extent you can use fat for energy.
+Eventually, you want to clarify to what extent you can use fat for energy.

 Thus, if you are not fat-adapted, it will take 20 hours or longer to get back on track.
 Furthermore, keep in mind that the resulting psychological effects won’t bring you closer to your goals too.